leeper/Rcourse/index.md

 ---
 layout: default
-title: R Course
+title: Home
-subtitle: Teaching materials for R
 ---

 # Course materials for teaching R #

 This site contains course materials for teaching R. I'm teaching an initial version of this course as a one-day seminar at Aarhus University on November 14, 2013 for faculty and PhD students of the Department of Political Science and Government.

-I'm gradually adding material as the course approaches.
+There is an ever increasing library of online tutorials, books, and other resources for learning R. So why create something new?
+Unlike the books or other tutorials, the idea behind this course is to create an ever-increasing library of short resources that allow students to quickly grasp one small facet of R programming.
+The course is therefore structured around small R scripts, which students can read and run on their own, in order to both learn R and simultaneously observe good reproducible research practice.

+By breaking up learning R into a large number of small pieces, the materials here will become a modular set of tools that can be used by courses of different sizes, levels, lengths, and objectives without having to change to a different text or combine parts of multiple texts to teach the intended material.

 ---
-## Contents ##
+## Resources ##

-Currently you'll find an up-to-date list of [resources](Resources.html) that will be useful for getting started with and becoming more sophisticated with R.
+I've posted an up-to-date list of [resources](Resources.html) that will be useful for getting started with and becoming more sophisticated with R.

-I've also been adding links to scripts, as I write, to the [Course Outline](CourseOutline.html).
+---
+## Course Outline ##

+I've posted a [Course Outline](CourseOutline.html) that describes the course and lists the various tutorial scripts that I've produced for the course.
 These scripts are fully executable, meaning they can be copied into the R console, run through a script editor (like [rite](https://github.com/leeper/rite)) or IDE (like [RStudio](http://www.rstudio.com)), or executed on the command line using [RScript](http://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html).

 They are also written in roxygen-style so that they can be directly converted to Rmarkdown and HTML using [`knitr::spin`](http://yihui.name/knitr/demo/stitch/).

 Specifically, the following code (run from the root directory of this repository, which you can [download as a .zip](https://github.com/leeper/Rcourse/archive/gh-pages.zip)) will convert all of the scripts to Rmarkdown and to HTML, allowing them to be viewed directly in a web browser: